Best Browning Buck Mark Accessories and Upgrades

 halo Charging Ring install

-Pinching the slide of the Buck Mark to rack the slide isn’t too difficult.
-But it’s much improved with the halo Charging Ring.
-Of all the Browning Buck Mark accessories, this is the only one I feel is required.
-If you don’t want to mess with the internals of your pistol, that’s fine.
-But the halo makes us all equals.
-Young or old, weak or strong, wet or dry hands, anyone can rack the slide using the halo.
-And installation requires nothing more than twisting the included Allen wrench.
-They’ve added a second option for the slide with the extra little “wings” too.
+Pinching the slide of the Buck Mark to rack it is not especially difficult.
+But it is much better with the halo Charging Ring.
+Of all the Browning Buck Mark accessories shown here, this is the only one I feel is close to mandatory.
+If you do not want to mess with the internals of your pistol, that is fine.
+But the halo is an immediate quality-of-life upgrade.
+Young or old, weak or strong, wet or dry hands, it gives you a much better handle on the slide.
+TandemKross also offers a second option for the slide with the extra little “wings” too, so check fitment before ordering if you have an older or less common Buck Mark.

 halo Charging Ring options for the Browning Buck Mark.